-The Upward Bound program has annually assisted 70 eligible high school students in acquiring the skills and motivation necessary to complete high school and prepare for a successful post-secondary education.
-Services provided to participants in this program are: personal, career, and academic counseling; tutorial assistance; field trips to universities, colleges and to cultural and educational enrichment activities; and the opportunity to participate in on-campus summer residential programs.
-Upward Bound is located in Shackelford Hall.
+The Upward Bound (UB) program has annually assisted 70 eligible high school students in acquiring the skills and motivation necessary to complete high school and prepare for a successful post-secondary education.
+Services provided to participants are: personal, career, and academic counseling; tutorial assistance; field trips to universities, colleges and to cultural and educational enrichment activities; and the opportunity to participate in on-campus summer residential programs.
+Upward Bound is located in 109 Shackelford Hall Annex.
 Hours of operation are 8 a.m. - 5 p.m., Monday - Friday.
-For more information, e-mail Mary Griffin, Director of Upward Bound at griffin@troy.edu.
+Contact UB at 334-670-3669.